mxio/team-collaboration-app/encyclopedia-entries/4-direction.md

 ## Syntax

-The `description` property can be used with any kind of elements.
+The `direction` property can be used with any kind of elements.
 Value options for the property are: ltr, rtl, initial, and inherit.
 By default, the direction is set to ltr but if for any reason the direction has not been set, ltr can be used as a value.

 ```
 direction: <ltr | rtl | initial | inherit>;